eeverman/andhow/README.md

 	be implemented by adding a FixedValueLoader at the end of the chain.
 *	AppConfigDefinition might be better named AppConfigRuntimeDefinition, b/c it is not a full definition - only the needed def for runtime (ie. no Loader info).
+*	.builder() should be a static method on ConfigPoint classes.

 Error / Problem Handling
 -------------------------